amumtaz/xenbackitup/readme.md

 Works well for one-off runs, cron jobs, or simple scheduled backups.

+This Readme is generated with the help of an AI tool.
+If you find any mistakes, please report them.

 ---

-## ✨ Features
+## Features

-- ✅ Backup multiple folders in one run
+- Backup multiple folders in one run
-- ✅ Date-stamped archive names (YYYY-MM-DD)
+- Date-stamped archive names (YYYY-MM-DD)
-- ✅ Exclude common heavy directories (configurable)
+- Exclude common heavy directories (configurable)
-- ✅ Safe handling of paths with spaces
+- Safe handling of paths with spaces
-- ✅ Works on macOS and Linux
+- Works on macOS and Linux
-- ✅ Cron-friendly
+- Cron-friendly
-- ✅ Each folder archived independently — failures in one archive do not stop the rest
+- Each folder archived independently — failures in one archive do not stop the rest

 ---

-## 📦 Example output
+## Example output

 After running the script you might see: